-400-5.7.1 General: Utilization of stay-in-place metal forms is permitted in lieu of removable forms to form concrete bridge decks between beams and between the webs of individual box girders when designated in the Plans.
+400-5.7.1 General: Utilization of stay-in-place metal forms is permitted in lieu of removable forms to form concrete bridge decks between beams and between the webs of individual box girders when designated in the plans.
 Stay-in-place metal forms may be of the cellular, non-cellular or non-cellular with top cover sheet type.
-The flutes of non-cellular stay-inplace metal forms may be filled with polystyrene foam or concrete.
+The flutes of non-cellular stay-in-place metal forms may be filled with polystyrene foam or concrete.
 When polystyrene foam is used to fill the forms, fill form flutes completely; do not allow any portion of the polystyrene foam to extend beyond the limits of the flutes.
 Ensure that the polystyrene foam remains in its required position within flutes during the entire concrete placement process.
 Do not use reinforcing steel supports or other accessories in such a manner as to cause damage to the polystyrene foam.
 Replace all damaged polystyrene foam to the satisfaction of the Engineer.

 Apply polymer sheeting to stay-in-place metal forms in accordance with the requirements in the following table.
-Apply polymer sheeting to all faces and edges (including sheared edges) of support angles used on bridges with moderately and extremely aggressive superstructure environmental classifications (as shown in the Plans).
-No polymer sheeting is required for beam attachment straps or clips partially embedded in concrete, and for support angles used on bridges with a slightly aggressive superstructure environmental classification.
+Apply polymer sheeting to all faces and edges (including sheared edges) of support angles used on bridges with Moderately and Extremely Aggressive Superstructure Environmental Classifications (as shown in the Plans).
+No polymer sheeting is required for beam attachment straps or clips partially embedded in concrete, and for support angles used on bridges with a Slightly Aggressive Superstructure Environmental Classification.
 Use polymer sheeting materials and application methods as described herein.

-Polymer Sheeting Usage Requirements Superstructure Environmental Classification (as shown in Plans) Slightly Aggressive Moderately Aggressive Extremely Aggressive No polymer sheeting required Polymer sheeting required on bottom side Polymer sheeting required on bottom side Polymer sheeting required on inside Polymer sheeting required on both sides Polymer sheeting required on both sides Polymer sheeting required on bottom side Polymer sheeting required on bottom side Polymer sheeting required on bottom side Polymer sheeting required on top side Polymer sheeting required on both sides Polymer sheeting required on both sides No polymer sheeting allowed or required Not permitted Not permitted Slightly Aggressive No polymer sheeting required Polymer sheeting required on inside Polymer sheeting required on bottom side Polymer sheeting required on top side No polymer sheeting allowed or required Slightly AggressiveModerately AggressiveNo polymer sheeting requiredPolymer sheeting required on bottom sidePolymer sheeting required on insidePolymer sheeting required on both sidesPolymer sheeting required on bottom sidePolymer sheeting required on both sidesPolymer sheeting required on bottom sidePolymer sheeting required on bottom sidePolymer sheeting required on bottom sidePolymer sheeting required on bottom sidePolymer sheeting required on top sidePolymer sheeting required on both sidesNo polymer sheeting required on both sidesNot permitted
+Polymer Sheeting Usage Requirements Eorm 7 Funa Superstructure Environmental Classification (as shown in Plans) Form 7 l ype Slightly Aggressive Moderately Aggressive Extremely Aggressive Non-cellu with con filled f ncrete No polymer sheeting required Polymer sheeting required on bottom side Polymer sheeting required on bottom side Non-cellul with poly foam fille styrene Polymer sheeting required on inside Polymer sheeting required on both sides Polymer sheeting required on both sides Non- cellular form Top Cover Sheet Polymer sheeting required on bottom side Polymer sheeting required on bottom side Polymer sheeting required on bottom side with Top Cover Sheet Non- cellular form Polymer sheeting required on top side Polymer sheeting required on both sides Polymer sheeting required on both sides Cellular form No polymer sheeting allowed or required Not permitted Not permitted Polymer shee ting not requ nired on bottom side of form loca ted within box girders and U-bean ns.

 Prior to using stay-in-place metal forms, submit detailed plans for approval of the forming system, including method of support and attachment and method of protecting the supporting structural steel components from welding effects.
 Submit design calculations for the forming system, which have been signed and sealed by the Specialty Engineer.
-Detail stay-in-place metal forms such that they in no way infringe upon the concrete outline of the slab shown in the Plans.
+Detail stay-in-place metal forms such that they in no way infringe upon the concrete outline of the slab shown on the plans.
 Use stay-in-place metal forms that provide and maintain the dimensions and configuration of the original slab in regards to thickness and slope.